danielburnayev/python-capstone-finance-tracker/README.md

 - Working terminal or command-line (should be built into your system)

 ## Usage
-To run the program, type this in the directory where the finance_tracker.py file is:
+To run the program, type this in the directory where the finance_tracker.py file is: \n
 ``` python3 finance_tracker.py ```

 ## Concepts